Ryan-Naidoo-05/Wine-Quality-Analysis/README.md

 ## Project Process

 ### Preprocessing
--Loaded relevant libraries and dataset "winequality-red.csv" -Edited the table to add the "is_good" column, which ensures a relevant target variable.
+- Loaded relevant libraries and dataset "winequality-red.csv"
+- Edited the table to add the "is_good" column, which ensures a relevant target variable.
--Ensured that this mutated column was in a "factor" format for categorical usage.
+- Ensured that this mutated column was in a "factor" format for categorical usage.

 ### Exploratory Descriptive Analysis

--Built a bar graph the visualise the number of records for each quality category.
+- Built a bar graph the visualise the number of records for each quality category.